tekwiz/apollo/README.markdown

 Documenting with diagrams
 -------------------------

-You can generate a graphical representation of your workflow for documentation purposes.
-S. Workflow::create_workflow_diagram.
+You can generate a graphical representation of your apollo for documentation purposes.
+S. Apollo::create_apollo_diagram.

 Earlier versions
 ----------------

-The `workflow` library was originally written by Ryan Allen.
+The `apollo` library was originally written by Ryan Allen.

-The version 0.3 was almost completely (including ActiveRecord integration, API for accessing workflow specification, method_missing free implementation) rewritten by Vladimir Dobriakov keeping the original workflow DSL spirit.
+The version 0.3 was almost completely (including ActiveRecord integration, API for accessing apollo specification, method_missing free implementation) rewritten by Vladimir Dobriakov keeping the original apollo DSL spirit.

 Migration from the original Ryan's library